Crypto Glossary

 About This Glossary

-This glossary is maintained by the Solana Faucet education team and updated regularly to reflect the evolving cryptocurrency landscape.
-Our definitions prioritize clarity and accuracy, making complex concepts accessible to everyone.
-Last updated: January 2025.
+This glossary is maintained by the Solana Faucet editorial team and reviewed regularly to reflect the evolving cryptocurrency landscape.
+Our definitions prioritize clarity and accuracy, drawing on primary sources including official protocol documentation, academic research, and our team's hands-on experience in the Solana ecosystem.
+Last reviewed: February 2026.